Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartcategorycollection/getusecells/_index.md

 ---
 title: getUseCells
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartcategorycollection/getusecells/
+url: /php-java/aspose.slides/chartcategorycollection/getusecells/
 ---

-## getUseCells()  function
+## getUseCells()  method

  If true then worksheet is used for storing categories (this case supports a multi-level categories).
  If false then worksheet is NOT used for storing values (and this case doesn't support a